-The "character variant(s)" column contains all variants of the code point, including but not limited to the code point itself and the "recommended variant(s)".
+The "character variant(s)" column contains all variants of the code point.
+Since the code point is always a variant of itself, therefore, to avoid redundancy, the code point itself need not be repeated in the "character variant(s)" column.
 If the variant is composed of a sequence of code points, then sequence of code points is listed separated by a space in the "recommended variant(s)" or "character variant(s)".